pbatard/Fido/README.md

 Fido supports commandline mode whereas, whenever one of the following options is provided, a GUI is not instantiated and you can instead generate the ISO download from within a PowerShell console or script.

+Note however that, as of 2023.05, Microsoft has removed access to older releases of Windows ISOs and as a result, the list of releases that can be downloaded from Fido has had to be reduced to only the latest for each version.

 The options are:
 - `Win`: Specify Windows version (e.g. _"Windows 10"_).
 Abbreviated version should work as well (e.g `-Win 10`) as long
    as it is unique enough.
 If this option isn't specified, the most recent version of Windows is automatically selected.